 But you also learn good things.
 About love, and being selfless.
 But my favorite lesson of all is something my 3.5 year old daughter has taught me.

-There’s no rush.
+There is no rush.
 None.
 It’s not a race.
-And our “one-size-fits-all” mentality of children learning everything at the exact same time, same pace, same speed, is just ridiculous.
-Because everyone, every child, is different.
+And our “one-size-fits-all” mentality of children learning everything at the exact same time, same pace, same speed, has just become too much.
+Because everyone, every adult, every child, is different.

 This is how it starts.
 And it’s great if there’s a genuine medical concern, but not when a baby is absolutely fine.
 Some children have smaller parents = smaller baby, or slimmer parents = slimmer baby.
 Do genetics not come into these things at all?
 Why are we forcing all babies onto the same chart?